Obamacare website security at 'high risk' before launch -memo

-BOSTON (Reuters) - The security of the Obama administration’s healthcare website was at “high risk” because of lack of testing before it opened for enrollment on October 1, according to a government memorandum reviewed by Reuters on Wednesday.
+BOSTON, Oct 30 (Reuters) - The security of the Obama administration’s healthcare website was at “high risk” because of lack of testing before it opened for enrollment on Oct.
+1, according to a government memorandum reviewed by Reuters on Wednesday.

 “From a security perspective, the aspects of the system that were not tested due to the ongoing development exposed a level of uncertainty that can be deemed as a high risk,” said the memo from Department of Health and Human Services officials James Kerry and Henry Chao.